 National Secretary: I have a letter of regret at his enforced absence from Past Commander-in-Chief R. M. J. Reed and his greetings to the Encampment.
 He is sick.
-In order to have a greetings to the Encamplication and Secretary be instructed to have a record, I move that the National Secretary be instructed to conmunicate the Encampment's sympathy in behalf of the Com-
+In order to have a record I move that the National Secretary be instructed to communicate the Encampment's sympathy in behalf of the Com-